Philip-robinson/django-test/README.md

 ```

 This will start up a web server, no content added yet, but a default
-page is displayedi, by default this can be found at:
+page is displayed, by default this can be found at:

 http://localhost:8000

-This server is net meant for production but is great for testing.
+This server is not meant for production but is great for testing.

 NOTiE: This next bit I am a bit foggy about as it is new to me,
 but I currently think the following is true: